-Be informed when there is an emergency on campus.
-Sign up for U-M Emergency Alerts.
+Be informed when there is an emergency on campus by signing up for U-M Emergency Alerts.
 If there is a major emergency, you will receive a text through the U-M Emergency Alert system.
-Go to Wolverine Access, enter "Emergency Alerts" in the Search box, and then click the Set Up Emergency Alerts tile.
-Register now at: wolverineaccess.umich.edu.
-For more information go to: dpss.umich.edu/content/emergency-preparedness/emergency-alerts/
+Go to Wolverine Access, enter "Emergency Alerts" in the Search box, and then click the Subscribe to Campus Emergency Alerts tile.
+For more information go to: dpss.umich.edu/content/emergency-preparedness/emergency-alerts/.